 My ultimate Auckland travel guide includes the best things to do, the top day trips, where to stay and more.

 After writing a few different blog posts about my visit to Auckland, I thought it would make life easier to have them all in the one place.
 So here’s my ultimate Auckland travel guide.
 It includes links to those posts, as well as additional information on when to visit Auckland, how to get around and what to pack.
 Basically everything you need to know before you go to Auckland.

 I visited at the beginning of March and was rewarded with perfect weather.
-It was in the low to mid 20s every day, with no rain in sight.
+It was in the low to mid-20s every day, with no rain in sight.
 The experts also recommend visiting in the shoulder seasons, which are March to May and September to November.
-The shoulder seasons equal mostly sunny days, less tourists and pleasant temperatures.
+The shoulder seasons equal mostly sunny days, fewer tourists and pleasant temperatures.

 Peak season in Auckland is summer, so December to February.
 Although you’ll have to contend with more tourists, the beautiful weather may tempt you.
 Winter is a no-go in my books, as it’s both cold and rainy.
 No thanks.